zilverline/ups-ruby/README.md

 ## Running the tests

-After installing dependencies with `bundle install`, you can run the unit tests using `rspec`.
+After installing dependencies with `bundle install`, you can run the unit tests using `rake`.

 ## Contributers